UnitVectorY-Labs/pubsubmsgrestforwarder/README.md

 ## Limitations

 - This application does not handle message retries on POST failures.
 Messages are Nacked and may be redelivered by Pub/Sub based on the subscription configuration.
+- Only a single message is processed at a time.
+The application does not support batch processing or high-throughput scenarios.
 - The tool is designed for local testing and does not include production-level security features.